planningcenter/api-docs/source/includes/_people.md

 include | field_definitions | include associated field_definitions
 offset | _integer_ | get results from given offset
 per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
+order | name | prefix with a hyphen (-name) to reverse the order order | sequence | prefix with a hyphen (-sequence) to reverse the order order | slug | prefix with a hyphen (-slug) to reverse the order

 ### Get a single Tab